Medically reviewed by Drugs.com. Last updated on May 3, 2022.

 Tell your doctor right away if you have changes in your eyesight, severe or persistent muscle or joint pain, or severe muscle weakness after receiving cemiplimab-rwlc.

-Serious skin reactions can occur with cemiplimab-rwlc.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills with cemiplimab-rwlc.
+Serious skin reactions (eg, exfoliative dermatitis, Stevens-Johnson syndrome, drug rash with eosinophilia and systemic syndrome (DRESS), or toxic epidermal necrolysis) can occur with cemiplimab-rwlc.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, chills, cough, diarrhea, itching, joint or muscle pain, red irritated eyes, red skin lesions, often with a purple center, severe acne or skin rash, sore throat, sores or ulcers on the skin, mouth, or lips, swollen glands, unusual bleeding or bruising, or unusual tiredness or weakness with cemiplimab-rwlc.

 Cemiplimab-rwlc may cause infusion-related reactions, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you start to have a fever, chills or shaking, dizziness, trouble breathing, itching or rash, lightheadedness or fainting after receiving cemiplimab-rwlc.

 Cemiplimab-rwlc may increase your risk for possible organ transplant rejection.
 Talk to your doctor about this risk.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur: